 - Blue Orchids (2017, 48min)

-These will include innovative events such as Research Methods Café, Professional Development Café and Teaching and Assessment Café.
-Three (3) educational cafés will take place during the lunch break 12:45 - 13:45 from 23 to 25 July 2018.
+This will include innovative events such as a Research Methods Café and a Professional Development Café.
+The educational cafés will take place during the lunch break 12:45 - 13:45 on 24 and 25 July 2018.

 The café is not a panel or roundtable session where presenters prepare formal presentations on their topics and speak in sequence.
 Instead, it is an informal setting—“a café” with multiple tables and places to sit—that allows for one-on-one and group discussions, networking and support.
 Here, cafe "visitors" will find several round tables set up in the café meeting room; each table has a placard which displays the topic being discussed at that table (e.g., “Interviewing”) and one or two specialists or mentors in that topic sitting at that table.
 The café will also include tables with book publishers, journal editors, and similar participants such as MOOCS/Summer Schools etc. Topics and the names of the specialists/mentors/participants are listed in the conference program, and one or more hosts positioned at the room’s entrance will help people figure out who is sitting where and further explain the process.